MAT496-Monsoon2025-SNU/rohitjg-langgraph-MAT496/README.md

 Learnt about executing multiple nodes at the same time, then merge their results, also learnt about reducers and custom reducers.

 What's Changed: Added new mathematical functions, modulus, power and subtract.

+## Video 2 - Sub Graph

+Learnt that sub graph enable modular state management for multi agent workflows in LangGraph.

+What's Chanaged: Added a code to show number of failures found (custom output inspection)